harshi1122/Flutter-BMI-App/README.md

 Flutter BMI App

-I have started learning Flutter recently and this is my first app.
-It's a BMI calculator that allows you to input your gender, height as well as weight and provides you with your BMI.
+This is a BMI calculator made with Flutter that allows you to input your gender, height as well as weight and provides you with your BMI.
 I used the design of Mr. Ruben Vaalt (https://dribbble.com/shots/4585382-Simple-BMI-Calculator).

 Really looking forward to learning more and designing better apps.
 <pre>
        Initial page